TridentTD/arduino-ultrasonic/README.md

-# A blank Mongoose OS library
+# A Ultrasonic Mongoose OS library

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This Ultrasonic library is intended to be used as a skeleton for deleloping Mongoose OS libraries.